Phone-GWP-group

 Printed packaging design

 Any packaging designer, brand manager, and creative professional knows that colour can play a huge role in a brand’s popularity.
-What is less well known is the similar impact that careful choice of packaging colours can have.
+What is less known is the similar impact that careful choice of packaging colours can have.

 Wisely choosing packaging colours can significantly impact your business’s success.
 But it is critical to assess various factors.
 Points worth considering include colour psychology, consumer and cultural preferences, accurately reflecting your brand values and positioning, and differentiating yourself from competitors.